Skip to contents

 Details

-• factor column x, which has levels l1, l2, and l3, is transformed into three logical columns named x=l1, x=l2, and x=l3;
+• factor column x with levels l1, l2, l3 becomes three logical columns: x=l1, x=l2, and x=l3;

 Crisp transformation of numeric data

-For .span = 1 and .inc = 1, the intervals are consecutive and non-overlapping.
-If .breaks = c(1, 3, 5, 7, 9, 11) and .right = TRUE, for example, the following intervals are considered: \((1;3]\), \((3;5]\), \((5;7]\), \((7;9]\), and \((9;11]\).
-(If .right = FALSE, the intervals are: \([1;3)\), \([3;5)\), \([5;7)\), \([7;9)\), and \([9;11)\).)
+With .span = 1 and .inc = 1, the intervals are consecutive and non-overlapping.
+For example, with .breaks = c(1, 3, 5, 7, 9, 11) and .right = TRUE, the intervals are \((1;3]\), \((3;5]\), \((5;7]\), \((7;9]\), and \((9;11]\).
+If .right = FALSE, the intervals are left-closed: \([1;3)\), \([3;5)\), etc.

-For .span > 1, the intervals overlap in .span breaks.
-For .span = 2, .inc = 1, and .right = TRUE, the intervals are: \((1;5]\), \((3;7]\), \((5;9]\), and \((7;11]\).
+Larger .span values make intervals overlap.
+For example, with .span = 2, .inc = 1, and .right = TRUE, the intervals are \((1;5]\), \((3;7]\), \((5;9]\), and \((7;11]\).

 Fuzzy transformation of numeric data

-See the examples for more details.
+See the examples for further details.

 Author